emilyrosenberg/worldwide-game/README.md

 - Play again: This reloads the page, restarting the game from the beginning.
 I found information about how to do this from [freeCodeCamp](https://www.freecodecamp.org/news/javascript-refresh-page-how-to-reload-a-page-in-js/#:~:text=Method%201%3A%20How%20to%20Refresh,and%20loading%20the%20latest%20content.).

 ### Wireframes
 I used Balsamiq to create wireframes for this game.
-This was very helpful for planning the structure and functionality. <br>
+This was very helpful for planning the structure and functionality.
+I started out by using alerts for correct/incorrect answers, but was later able to build feedback elements within the DOM. <br>
 ![Wireframe of landing page](assets/images/readme-images/wireframe1.png)
 ![Wireframe of page with alert](assets/images/readme-images/wireframe2.png)